 What Can You Sell on Shopify

 On Shopify, there are always new trending products that you can sell on the platform.
 You can sell anything – from fashion to beauty to home and garden.
-Here are a few popular products you can sell on Shopify:
+Here are a few popular products you can consider selling:

 - Home accessories